mefengl/vscode-i-dont-care-about-commit-message/README.md

 - Add base tests ✅
 - Add base CI ✅
 - Extract pure logic out to use Vitest ✅
-- Add a command that can add something to the prompt
 - Ignore lock files if there are other file changes
-- Refine error handling

 ## Credits